 There will be a lot of things in the “pros of living abroad” column when you start tallying them up on a notepad.
 Here are a few you can probably expect when you are looking at moving overseas to a country with a lower cost of living.

-You spend far less on living expenses and have more disposable income.
+You spend far less on living expenses and have more disposable income in the least expensive places to live in the world.

 The costs of restaurants, clubs, and entertainment shows are lower so you can enjoy them all more often.